Simply-Cods/destiny-timeline/docs/data.md

 * subtitle - description string to be shown on the timeline (optional)
 * seasonAdded - index of the season the data was added (default is 0) ([See seasons.json](#seasonsjson))
 * timelineIndex - the timeline this item needs to be placed on (default is 0) ([See timelinesDefinition.json](#timelinesdefinitionjson))
+* indexOverride - used on elements not placed on the default timeline to override their position
 * sources - an array of links to Ishtar Collective that are considered proof of this entry (optional)

 # timelinesDefinition.json